Yoganshu42/Retrieval-Augmented-Generation-based-CHATBOT-/README.md

 - Pipeline statistics dashboard
 - Configurable retrieval parameters

+### 📷 Screenshots and Demo Video

+Please refer to the following for a demonstration of the chatbot:

+- `screenshots/` directory: Includes images of the running application (e.g., input/output, streaming view).
+- [Demo Video Link](https://your-demo-video-url.com) – A short video showing live interaction with the chatbot.

 ## 📄 License

 This project is for educational purposes as part of an NLP/RAG assessment.